-Developer: Respawn Entertainment Publisher: EA Release Date: October 28th 2016
+Developer: Respawn Entertainment Publisher: EA Release Date: October 28th, 2016 Online/Local: Online

 For anyone who enjoyed the double jump/wall running gameplay from certain Call of Duty games, you’ll find the formula was perfected in Titanfall 2.
 The multiplayer maps encourage fast-paced acrobatics with plenty of verticality, while the sheer abundance of Titans and weapons support a range of playstyles.

-Developer: The Coalition Publisher: Xbox Game Studios Release Date: September 10th 2019
+Developer: The Coalition Publisher: Xbox Game Studios Release Date: September 10th, 2019 Online/Local: Both

 The Gears of War series, and particularly its multiplayer, has been an Xbox mainstay ever since the 360, and rightly so, though anyone who purely plays the campaign and Horde modes of the franchise might find the multiplayer to be a bit different.
 No methodical cover-to-cover shooting here, just wallbouncing and shotguns.